apache/incubator-kie-docs/README.md

 >**NOTE**: The other branches in the `kie-docs` repository contain the source of the Drools, jBPM, and OptaPlanner documentation, which are the basis for [Red Hat Decision Manager](https://access.redhat.com/documentation/en-us/red_hat_decision_manager/) and [Red Hat Process Automation Manager](https://access.redhat.com/documentation/en-us/red_hat_process_automation_manager/).

->**IMPORTANT**: Kogito is currently in early stages of development.
-Kogito releases contain features and APIs that might not be fully tested and that might change in future versions.
-Users are discouraged from using Kogito software in production or for business-critical workloads.

 Contents
 =================